 I couldn’t take a chance that the new church didn’t know.
-So a few weeks before Kevin was installed as their new rector, I sent an email to his new bishop, the heads of his pastoral search committee, and the church’s governing board.
-I told them in brief how Kevin had harmed me.
+So a few weeks before Scott was installed as their new rector, I sent an email to his new bishop, the heads of his pastoral search committee, and the church’s governing board.
+I told them in brief how Scott had harmed me.
 “To my knowledge,” I wrote, “I was the only complainant, but I strongly believe that I was part of a larger pattern.
-I’ve had no contact with [Kevin] since I left the church, and I don’t intend to have any future contact.
+I’ve had no contact with Scott since I left the church, and I don’t intend to have any future contact.
 So although I hope he has reformed, I will never know.
 I have to assume the potential for harm is still there.”

 A week later, when I’d gotten no response, I sent a similar note to the clergy and staff at his new church.
-I described Kevin’s pattern of behavior and told them, “If he is still a risk, your awareness will help create a safer environment.”
+I described Scott’s pattern of behavior and told them, “If he is still a risk, your awareness will help create a safer environment.”